czastack/B1CSharpLoader/README.en.md

 ```

 Manager will create instance of class that implements ICSharpMod and call Init.
-When reload mods by Ctrl+Shift+R, Manager will call DeInit() of loaded mods, then reload all mods.
+When reload mods by Ctrl+F5, Manager will call DeInit() of loaded mods, then reload all mods.
 In Develop mode, mod dll will load as new Assembly, why old Assembly keep in memory.
 So make sure finish your background thread and clear event handler in DeInit function..
 Mod do not need to clear key listening, manager will do it.